Rational Proofs with Multiple Provers: Warm Up: MRIP Protocols for

+The 2-prover 3-round MRIP protocol is obtained by running the MIP protocol in~\cite{feige1992two}.
+Without loss of generality, let the MIP protocol have completeness 1 and soundness $1/3$.
+That is, the verifier accepts every $x\in L$ with probability 1, and every $x\notin L$ with probability at most $1/3$.
+We show that $V$ outputs~$1$ if and only if $x \in L$.

-Now we show that $V$ outputs $1$ if and only if $x \in L$.
-On the one hand, for any $x \in L$, if the provers send $c=1$ and execute the $\sf{MIP}$ protocol with $V$, then their payment is $R =1$; \footnote{If the $\sf{MIP}$ protocol does not have perfect completeness and accepts $x$ with probability at least $2/3$, then the expected payment is at least $2/3$.
-However, this does not affect the correctness of the MRIP protocol.} while if they send $c=0$, the payment is $R =1/2<1$.
-Accordingly, their best strategy profile is to send $c=1$ and run the $\sf{MIP}$ protocol correctly.
-On the other hand, for any $x\not\in L$, if the provers send $c=1$ and run the $\sf{MIP}$ protocol, then by the definition of $\sf{MIP}$, the probability that $V$ accepts is at most $1/3$, and the expected payment is at most $1/3$; while if they send $c=0$, the payment is $1/2>1/3$.
-Accordingly, their best strategy profile is to send $c=0$.
+For any $x \in L$, if the provers send $c=1$ and execute the MIP protocol with $V$, then the payment is $R =1$ because $V$ accepts with probability 1. \footnote{If the MIP protocol does not have perfect completeness and accepts $x$ with probability at least $2/3$, then the expected payment is at least $2/3$.
+This does not affect the correctness of our MRIP protocol.} If they send $c=0$, then the payment is $R =1/2<1$.